StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 This is completely straightforward now:

-- The resolver doesn't care what order versions are ordered
+- The resolver doesn’t care what order versions are ordered
 - You just give it an ordering of versions for each package
   - Downgrade resolution — reverse normal version order
   - Download avoidance — sort pre-installed versions first